Shake the Disease

-"Shake the Disease" is a song by English electronic music band Depeche Mode, released as a single on 29 April 1985 and intended for inclusion on two their 1985 compilation albums, The Singles 81→85 and Catching Up with Depeche Mode.
+"Shake the Disease" is a song by English electronic music band Depeche Mode, released as a single on 29 April 1985 and intended for inclusion on two of their 1985 compilation albums, The Singles 81→85 and Catching Up with Depeche Mode.

 Background

 Depeche Mode had finished 1984 riding relative success, and had live performance commitments in March, April and July of 1985.
 At the end of 1984, they knew they would be releasing a singles collection in 1985 instead of releasing an all new album, and as such went into Hansa Studios in West Germany in February 1985 to record a new single.

 Band member Alan Wilder felt this song captured the essence of the band, saying that "there's a certain edge to what we do that can make people think twice about things.
 If we've got a choice between calling a song 'Understand Me' or 'Shake the Disease', we'll call it 'Shake the Disease'.
 There's a lot of perversity and innuendo in our lyrics, but nothing direct."
 Described at the time as one of the band's favorite of their entire repertoire, the production also saw the rise of some of the tensions between the band and their longtime producer Daniel Miller.
+Said Wilder, Miller knew the song was good, but tried too hard to make it sound special, saying of one particular simple sound, he "ended up using 24 sounds layered on top of each other – every sound in the orchestra!
+These, of course, all then cancelled each other out, and the end result sounded like a sine wave!
+That epitomised how far up your arse you could go."